 Margaret says, “There’s nothing better than working with people who share the same passion to help others.
 It is also great to work in a community where we can build meaningful relationships with each other, regardless of our economic differences.”

 Assistant Director of Client Services

-After a stint volunteering at Crisis Control, Chelsea joined the staff in a part-time position, finally becoming the full-time pharmacy technician in 2005.
+After volunteering at Crisis Control for a couple of years, Chelsea joined the staff as the full-time pharmacy technician in 2005.
 In 2007, she became the Breaking the Cycle case manager until 2011, when she was named the Pharmacy Operations Manager.
-She was promoted to Assistant Client Services Director in 2014, where she interviews clients for the pharmacy and food pantry certification programs, as well as scheduling volunteers in Client Services.
+She was promoted to Assistant Client Services Director in 2014, where she primarily interviews clients for the pharmacy and food pantry certification programs and schedules volunteers in Client Services.
 Chelsea holds a B.A. in Psychology from UNC-Chapel Hill.
-She lives in Salisbury with her husband and daughter and enjoys gardening, shopping and movies.
+She lives in Salisbury with her husband and two children and enjoys gardening, shopping, and spending time with her family.

 Chelsea says, “Working at Crisis Control is not just a job – it gets inside of you; it becomes who you are.”

 A graduate of Salem College and with an associate degree from Davidson Community College, Karen handles accounts payable and receivable, financial reports, budgeting, audit and payroll for Crisis Control.
 She is married with three children and is very active in her church, Fraternity Church of the Brethren.

 Karen says, “I am very thankful to be a part of this ministry.”